 However, even though they have enrolled in your school, there is still a chance that the student may not show up the first day.
 What are you doing to ensure that they are going to be there in August?
 Are you having new family events over the summer?
 Have you paired them with a mentor family that is reaching out and making them feel welcome?
 This step doesn’t end until the first day of school.

 Once you have the student.
 You need to keep them.
-Schools should regularly be surveying their parental base to understand levels of satisfaction and improvements that they can make to the school.
+Schools should regularly be surveying their parental base to understand the levels of satisfaction and improvements that they can make to the school.
 It is so much cheaper and easier to keep a customer (student) than to recruit them, but if you don’t know if they are unhappy, you will be constantly surprised when they leave.
-Surveys are a cheap and easy way to ensure that you are creating an environment where you seek out parent feedback.
+Satisfaction surveys for schools are a cheap and easy way to ensure that you are creating an environment where you seek out parent feedback.

 A word to the wise on surveys: do not perform a survey if you are not prepared to share the results.
 And, you need to think through an action plan to address those results.
 Parents want to know that they are being heard, but if you disregard their feedback, they will be less likely to tell you what they want in the future.